Planning Basics: Lockers at Walt Disney World

 I’m also visiting Universal Studios, is the locker situation the same there?

-No. Guests are allowed to bring personal belonging with them on all rides at Walt Disney World.
-However, there are a number of rides at Universal where you are not allowed to bring anything, even small purses, on the ride with you.
-You are required to use a free locker at these locations.
+No. Guests are allowed to bring personal belongings with them on all rides at Walt Disney World except Tron.
+However, there are many rides at Universal where you are not allowed to bring anything, even small purses, on the ride with you.
+You are required to use a free locker at several locations.
 There are also larger paid lockers at the park entrances.
 See our deep dive into the Universal locker situation.